Saturday, September 13, 2025

 Sometimes one phone can turn your life completely around.

 For months, I'd been working the late shift as receptionist in a hair salon and attending school in the morning.
 My cosmetology training was nearly complete when I decided to take a short vacation.
-I had a job lined up as a hairstylist once I graduated and passed the State Bar Exam.
+I had a job lined up as a hairstylist once I graduated beauty school and passed the State Bar Exam.

 One of my regular beauty school customers found out I was headed to Texas for a few days.
 She asked me to call her daughter while I was there.
 Long-distance calls used to be expensive while local calls were free.
 She gave me her daughter's business card with the phone number.
 Little did I know that phone call would change my life.